-Cleaning, gardening, fixing up classrooms, or spending time with the elderly won't show up on a law school class syllabus, but those activities are nonetheless an integral part of Catholic Law's long tradition of dedication to service.
+Cleaning, gardening, fixing up, or spending time with the elderly won't show up on a law school class syllabus, but those activities are nonetheless an integral part of CUA Law's long tradition of dedication to service.

-Community Service Day, held on the final day of Orientation for the incoming class on August 15, drew an enthusiastic crowd of new students, faculty, and staff who dispersed out across northeast Washington, D.C., for a day of volunteerism and fellowship.
+Community Service Day, held on the final day of Orientation Week for the incoming class on August 18, drew an enthusiastic crowd of new students who dispersed out across northeast Washington, D.C., for several hours of volunteerism and fellowship.

-There were opportunities for service at four local sites: St. Anthony Catholic School, Noyes Elementary School, Carroll Manor Nursing and Rehabilitation Center, and Ronald McDonald House Charities, all within a short drive of the Columbus School of Law.
+There were opportunities for service at five local sites: St. Anthony Catholic School, Washington Yu Ying Public Charter School, the Armed Forces Retirement Home, Carroll Manor Nursing and Rehabilitation Center, and Ronald McDonald House Charities, all within a short drive of the Columbus School of Law.

-And for the fourth year in a row, evening students also had a chance to participate in Community Service Day by sorting school supplies and packing bags for local children in need.
-The school supplies were donated by faculty, staff, and students and will be given to children at the Fourth Annual Back to School Carnival organized by Veda Rasheed '18.
+For the first time, evening students also had a chance to participate in Orientation Community Service day by sorting school supplies and packing backpacks for local children in need.
+The school supplies were donated by faculty, staff, and students and will be given to children at a Back to School Carnival organized by Veda Rasheed (3E) on August 20.

 "I want to thank everyone for coming out to help pack the school supplies bags for the children ages 8-16 here in this area," Rasheed said.

 As in past years, the students were joined by some members of the faculty and staff of the law school.
 Aoife Delargy, the Pro Bono Coordinator for the Law School who organizes the activities, said Community Service Day is the perfect way for participants to end their very first week as CUA Law students